Predicting crashes in oil prices during the COVID-19 pandemic with mixed causal-noncausal models: Introduction

 The rest of this paper is as follows.
-Section \ref{sec:Discussion} describes mixed causal-noncausal models and explains the different structures considered for the fundamental trend, leaving the locally explosive components in the cycle.
-The filtering employed are data-driven as we do not intend to construct fundamental series based on theory.
-Section \ref{sec:Predictions} describes how to forecast \textit{MAR} processes.
+Section \ref{sec:Discussion} describes mixed causal-noncausal models and explains the different technical detrending methods employed in this analysis, leaving the locally explosive components in the cycle.
 In Section \ref{sec:Montecarlo_MAR}, the impact of the different detrending filters on model identifications is investigated using a Monte Carlo study, based on trends estimated in oil prices series.
 We investigate the identification of the models but also the magnitude of the coefficients estimated as they are the main drivers of the predictions.
-Section \ref{sec:Empirics} analyzes the impact of these filters on the WTI and the Brent crude oil price series and shows how this affects the probabilities that oil price crashes in the period capturing the first wave of the COVID-19 pandemic.
-The notion of common bubbles is introduced, namely a situation in which bubbles are present in individual series but not in a combination of them.
+Section \ref{sec:Empirics} analyzes the impact of these filters on the WTI and the Brent crude oil price series for ex-post and real-time analyses.
+We compare the results with those obtained after detrending with US SPR levels.
+We show how each detrending approach affects probabilities that oil price crashes in the period capturing the first 2020 wave of the COVID-19 pandemic.
 Section \ref{sec:Conclusion} concludes.